Mntry/Pay/README.md

-# Monetary Pay API
+# Getting Started with Monetary Pay API
 ###Authorization

+Authorization is easy, just insert your secret key in the `Authorization` header:

-  Header: `Authorization: secretKEYGOESHERE`
+`Authorization: secretKEYGOESHERE`

 ###Content Types
+Communicate with us in your favorite content type!

+We support the following for `Content-Type` and `Accepts` values:

 * `application/json`
 * `application/xml`
 * `x-www-url-encoded`

+##Transactions

 ###[Credit Transactions](../master/CREDIT.md)
 * Sale `POST /credit/sale`